medavox/distribackup/docs/report/report.md

 * Prioritise updates to and from low uptime mirrors - ie granny's laptop she uses once a week
 * Organise p2p traffic based on measured speeds of mirrors

-#Structure of Functional Components

-##Socket Connections Manager
-* Manage open connections
-* Handles all low-level network housekeeping

-##Rsync Diff Chunker

-* Calculates rsync diff sums against each other known online mirror (provided by Peer Manager)
- * tightly coupled with Peer Manager, as different diffchunks may need to be sent out to each mirror, as each mirror may itself be unsynced to every other (worst case).

-##Peer Manager

-In the star trek metaphor: the comms officer between this and other ships, AKA external comms/foreign minister

-manages list of:

-* Seen mirrors, their MAC addresses and current IP address (and possibly another unique identifier)
-* Last seen and average common uptime
-* Also sends heartbeats to all known online mirrors

-##Filesystem Watcher

-* Uses inotify on linux & android
-* Triggers events which start the sync process

-##DHT Manager

-* Talks to and provides a portion of the DHT
-* Interfaces between other components and the distributed data
- * maintains a local copy of the table? probably has to
-	* Freshness rating?

-##Functional Components (as described in FYPP):

-* Mirror discovery - given that mirrors have dynamic IP addresses and <100% uptime?
-    - use DHTs eg Kademlia
-        - is DHT mirror discovery too difficult to implement in the given time?
-* Identifying/authenticating mirrors - preventing man-in the middle attacks
-    - use SSH authentication model
-* Implementing p2p file transfer - a la bit torrent
-    - downloading a file from multiple peers at once by splitting into file pieces
-        - will be heavily related to rsync-derived algorithm
-* Sending file changes only
-    - look at rsync algorithm, remote differential compression, diff, bsdiff, chromium's Courgette[^courgette]
-    - Process edge-case file updates efficiently - eg renaming a file, swapping file piece order
-* Detecting changes rapidly
-    - using Inotify? (linux systems only)
-* merging conflicting versions - just do what DropBox does and rename conflicts /create copies
-* Working out which files and versions are most up to date -  propagating most up-to-date file
-* Obtaining an open outgoing port - UPnP?

 For each update between a sender-receiver pair: